 Elements That Shouldn’t Be Crawled

 It’s been ages since websites stopped being simple files that contain nothing apart from texts.
-Most online stores include numerous subpages that aren’t valuable in terms of the search results or even lead to the creation of internal duplicate content (to learn more about such subpages, go to our previous article on duplicate content).
+Most online stores include numerous subpages that aren’t valuable in terms of the search results or even lead to the creation of internal duplicate content.

 Robots.txt Files Are Only Recommendations

 Web crawlers may decide to follow your suggestions, however, for many reasons you can’t force them to observe any commands placed in the abovementioned communication protocol.